courtier/enum/readme.md

 POST,PUT,GET
 ---
 http://httpstat.us/200,http://google.com
+---
+{"POST,", "PUT,", "GET,"}
 ```
-And of course if you input 2 sets of options, you must have two %o's in the commmand.
+And of course you must have the same amount of option sets and %o's in your command.

 ## Example
 `enum -c "echo %o" -o "[az]{2}"`